lobre/rmuploader/README.md

 from a Web interface.
 It can be useful when you don't have access to the official Remarkable application or if you are running a Linux operating system (which does not have an official app).

-It is written in Go and it makes use of the latest `api.v2` and `archive` packages introduced in `rmapi`.
+It is written in Go and it makes use of the latest `cloud` and `archive` packages introduced in `rmapi`.
 See:
- - github.com/juruen/rmapi/api.v2
+ - github.com/juruen/rmapi/cloud
  - github.com/juruen/rmapi/archive

 ## Send a webpage from a URL